A Day with O.A.R.S.

 With the best guide-to-guest ratio in the business (1:4) and a host of friendly, approachable, tremendously experienced and professional guides, the team at O.A.R.S. understands the secret to a great journey is YOU.

 O.A.R.S. guides share of themselves and their knowledge and they remember that this adventurous vacation is about you and your experience on the river.
 They’re patient with the same question they’ve heard a million times, helpful to the biggest klutz on the trip, and they anticipate your concerns while routinely catering to your comfort on the river and in camp.
 They are musicians, storytellers, jesters, professors, wonderful cooks, best companions, and of course, excellent river guides.
-They have a keen sense for each of their clients, and watch for the hole that needs filling, or the rainbow that needs an “Ah!” to keep it going.

 The Adventure Begins